 The new San Patricio (Chivo) Mine is located three kilometres southeast of the Guadalupe mill and is accessed through the former Chivo Mine entrance.
 The mine produces from the San Patricio vein and the Los Reyes vein.
-During the quarter, the majority of the material from this mine was development muck consisting mainly of lower silver grades.
+During the third quarter of 2017, the San Patricio (Chivo) Mine provided 16% (Q3 2016 - nil) of feed to the Guadalupe mill.
+Diluted mining grades at San Patricio during the quarter ranged from 164 to 174 g/t silver.